Skip to content

 Frequently Asked Questions

-HOA disputes in San Diego are filed in the San Diego County Superior Court, located at 330 West Broadway in downtown San Diego.
+HOA disputes in San Diego are filed in the San Diego County Superior Court, located at 330 West Broadway.
 Depending on the amount in controversy, your case may be heard in the civil division or limited jurisdiction department.
 Before filing, California law requires parties to attempt alternative dispute resolution under Civil Code § 5930.
-Our attorneys are experienced in San Diego Superior Court procedures and can guide you through every step.

 Yes.
-We represent homeowners across all of San Diego County, including Mission Valley, Pacific Beach, La Jolla, Rancho Bernardo, Chula Vista, Oceanside, Carlsbad, Encinitas, Del Mar, Escondido, Poway, Scripps Ranch, Tierrasanta, University City, and Mira Mesa.
-Whether you live in a downtown high-rise condo, a coastal townhome, or a suburban planned community, our attorneys have the experience to handle your HOA dispute.
+We represent homeowners across all of San Diego County, including Mission Valley, Pacific Beach, La Jolla, Rancho Bernardo, Chula Vista, Oceanside, Carlsbad, Encinitas, Escondido, and Poway.
+Whether you live in a downtown high-rise condo or a suburban planned community, we can help.

 Yes.
-Under California Civil Code § 5975(c), the prevailing party in an action to enforce HOA governing documents is entitled to reasonable attorney's fees and costs.
-Before filing suit in San Diego Superior Court, parties must attempt alternative dispute resolution under Civil Code § 5930.
-Our attorneys ensure full compliance with ADR requirements to maximize your fee recovery position.
+Under California Civil Code § 5975(c), the prevailing party in an action to enforce HOA governing documents is entitled to reasonable attorney fees.
+Parties must first attempt ADR under Civil Code § 5930 before filing suit in San Diego Superior Court.

 Under California Civil Code § 5205, you have the right to inspect and copy your HOA's membership list, financial records, meeting minutes, and other association documents.
 Your HOA must make these records available within 10 business days of a written request.
 San Diego homeowners frequently encounter boards that delay, redact improperly, or refuse access altogether.
 Our attorneys enforce your inspection rights and hold non-compliant boards accountable.